Semi-classical spacetime thermodynamics

 Satisfying this constraint while keeping the fields $\phi$ and $\chi$ independent yields two conditions

-These are the equations of motion corresponding to variations with respect to $\phi$ and $\chi$.
-We obtain the result for JT gravity simply by setting $V\left(\phi\right)=\phi/L^2$.
+The last two conditions are the equations of motion corresponding to variations with respect to $\phi$ and $\chi$.
+Plugging $W^0$ back into the tensorial equations~\eqref{eq:main_eq} yields

+We recognize these equations as the equations of motion of semiclassical JT gravity with arbitrary dilaton potential $V\left(\phi\right)$.
+We obtain the result for standard JT gravity simply by setting $V\left(\phi\right)=\phi/L^2$.
 On shell, the trace of the equations of motion then correctly recovers the conformal anomaly~\eqref{2D anomaly}.

-We recovered the semiclassical dynamics of JT gravity fully accounting for the backreaction of the quantum fields from the augmented Wald entropy $S_{\text{SLC}}$~\eqref{2D Wald}.
-The appropriate equilibrium condition in 2D should involve the generalized entropy $S_{\text{gen}}$, i.e, $\Delta S_{\text{gen}}=0$.
-Presumably, only this condition then allows the recovery of the full semiclassical dynamics.
-Thence, we have shown the equivalence between the augmented Wald entropy and the generalized entropy in $2D$, $S_{\text{SLC}}=S_{\text{gen}}$.
-As we shown in subsection~\ref{subsec:n-m-g} the augmented Wald entropy is further equal to the dynamical Wald entropy (the calculations done for the Brans-Dicke theory straightforwardly carry over to the case of the semiclassical $JT$ gravity).
-The generalized entropy in $2D$ is then simply the semiclassical dynamical Wald entropy.
+We recovered the semiclassical dynamics of JT gravity fully accounting for the backreaction of the quantum fields augmented Wald entropy $S_{\text{P}}$~\eqref{S_P}.
+The appropriate equilibrium condition in $2$D should involve the generalized entropy $S_{\text{gen}}$, i.e, $\Delta S_{\text{gen}}=W/T_{\text{U}}$.
+Presumably, this condition then allows the recovery of the full semiclassical dynamics.
+Thence, we have shown the equivalence between augmented Wald entropy and the generalized entropy in $2$D, $S_{\text{SLC}}=S_{\text{gen}}$.
+As we shown in subsection~\ref{subsec:n-m-g} the augmented Wald entropy in $2$D is further equal to the dynamical Wald entropy with Neumann boundary conditions imposed on the scalar field.
+The generalized entropy in $2$D is then simply the semiclassical dynamical Wald entropy.
 This observation generalizes the previous result that the generalized entropy of semiclassical black holes in JT gravity corresponds to their Wald entropy.
-As we discuss in the next section, this straightforward identification does not carry over to higher dimensions.
+As we discuss in the next section, this straightforward identification does not appear to carry over to higher dimensions.